w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-validate-polkadot.md

 ## Bond DOT

-It is highly recommended that you make your controller and stash accounts be two separate accounts.
+It is highly recommended that you set a stash account and a staking proxy.
 For this, you will create two accounts and make sure each of them have at least enough funds to pay the fees for making transactions.
 Keep most of your funds in the stash account since it is meant to be the custodian of your staking funds.

 Make sure not to bond all your DOT balance since you will be unable to pay transaction fees from your bonded balance.